#Georgia Lt. Governor #CaseyCagle Threatened #Delta Airlines On Twitter Over NRA Split

 “Casey Cagle would sacrifice thousands of jobs, endanger our state’s economy, and stick a finger in the eye of a huge employer in our state just to satisfy his buddies at the NRA.”

-Democrat Senator Steve Henson said before Delta parted ways with the NRA, the Republicans like Cagle in Georgia were arguing that the tax cuts were good for business.
+Democrat Senator Steve Henson said before Delta parted ways with the NRA, the Republicans, like Cagle in Georgia, were arguing that the tax cuts were good for business.

 “Republican fear of the NRA is evidently more important than the Georgia business climate, jobs, or the well-being of Georgia citizens.”